weiju/ratr0-engine/docs/RENDERING.md

 The render component will strictly use double buffering.
 This is to ensure smooth transitions at the cost of moderate additional space consumption

+### Render list

+On each frame we need to determine

+  * the dirty background rectangles
+  * the changed objects to redraw
+  * the collided objects

+We need therefore to have data structures for the following:

+  * background tiles
+  * BOBs
+  * collision boxes

+Unfortunately, trees seem to be significantly slower on Amiga than hashing, so we use hash sets for BOB sets and a hash grids to process collisions

 ### Background restoration algorithm (dirty rectangles)